 It is absolutely possible to work part-time while you are studying.
 If you are studying an undergraduate programme face to face class hours are likely to be between 6 and 10 hours per week.
 Which leaves plenty of time to work alongside your studies.
 But remember that you are expected to do a certain number of hours of studying in your own time to ensure that you will succeed.

-Close: we hope that this section have given you all the information to help you make an informed decision on whether university is the right decision for you but please do contact us if you are still unsure and would like to talk it through.
-You can reach us on *insert WP email address and telephone number*.
+We hope that this section have given you all the information to help you make an informed decision on whether university is the right decision for you but please do contact us if you are still unsure and would like to talk it through.
+You can reach us on 0131 455 2300 or email us at email@example.com.

 You’ve got this!